juxor/afaq/markdown/append138.md

 history of "actually existing capitalism" also fails.
 Society is the product of collective activity and should belong to us all (although whether and how we divide it up is another question).

+[‹ 7 How does the history of "anarcho"-capitalism show that it is not anarchist?](/afaq/append137.html "Go to previous page" ) [up](/afaq/append13.html "Go to parent page" ) [9 Is Medieval Iceland an example of "anarcho"-capitalism working in practice? ›](/afaq/append139.html "Go to next page" )